rasoolrabiee/simple-to-do-app/README.md

 - Load tasks from a JSON file.

 ## Installation
+### Option 1 :
+You can download and run the standalone executable file without needing to install Python or any additional libraries

+### Option 2:
 To run this application, you'll need Python installed on your machine.
 Follow these steps to set up the environment:

 1. **Clone the repository:**